-For timber permit operators and small quota holders who harvest less than 30,000 m3 annually, Alberta has alternate AOP submission requirements.1
+For timber permit operators and small quota holders who harvest less than 30,000 m annually, Alberta has alternate AOP submission requirements.

 - 3.5.1 The AOP submission date is May 1 of each year unless otherwise approved by Alberta.
 Alberta shall respond within 30 days.
 The AOP shall be reviewed by Alberta with approval subject to the outcome of the review. - 3.5.2 The Operating Schedule and Timber Production, Reforestation Program, Fire Control Plan, and Road Plan, are submitted as in 3.5.1 above, unless otherwise agreed to by Alberta.
-The schedule for submitting any necessary CA, GDP and FHPs may be different. - 3.5.3 Only harvest areas and roads with FHP approval shall be scheduled for operations in the AOP submission. - 3.5.4 The Annual Operating Plan shall contain the following components: - a) The map(s) referred to in 3.4.5 above - b) Administrative and Timber Production Information: - I. Name of disposition holder(s) - II.
+The schedule for submitting any necessary CA, GDP and FHPs may be different. - 3.5.3 Only harvest areas and roads with FHP approval shall be scheduled for operations in the AOP submission.
+The AOP is a schedule of harvest areas and roads approved for operations. - 3.5.4 The Annual Operating Plan shall contain the following components: - a) The map(s) referred to in 3.4.6 above including shape files of approved FHP harvest areas boundaries. - b) Administrative and Timber Production Information: - I. Name of disposition holder(s) - II.
 Number of the disposition(s) - III.
 Date of submission and effective period - IV.
-Location of mill where timber will be manufactured or processed, unless alternative reporting has been approved - V. Where all volumes (deciduous and coniferous) will be charged (Quota, deciduous timber allocation, FMA, Commercial Timber Permit). - VI.
-Proposed harvest volume to be harvested by timber disposition. - VII.
-Scaling methodology, e.g., weigh scale, other arrangements, (not necessary if otherwise submitted)
+Location of mill where timber will be manufactured or processed, or other reporting options. - V. Where all volumes (deciduous and coniferous) will be charged (Quota, deciduous timber allocation, Deciduous Timber Permit, FMA, Commercial Timber Permit) Community timber permit program (require direction on what to do with the unallocated AW, BW PB in W2? - VI.
+Proposed volume to be harvested by timber disposition. - VII.
+Community Timber Program Operators shall include all road use agreements